patelradheshyam/laravel8-boilerplate/README.md

     2. Try composer composer dump-autoload if need
     3. php artisan config:cache if need
     4. php artisan clear-compiled if need
+    5. php artisan passport:install if error occurs "storage\oauth-private.key does not exist or is not readable "

 ### Note*